-Sandi Haber Fifield received her MFA in photography from Rochester Institute of Technology, and soon thereafter she received a New York State Creative Artists Program Grant.
-Her work has been widely exhibited in galleries throughout the United States, and been included in notable museums such as The Art Institute of Chicago; The DeCordova Museum, Concord, MA; The Museum of Modern Art, New York; The National Museum of American Art, Washington DC; The Oakland Museum; The Southeast Museum of Photography, Daytona Beach and The St. Louis Museum.
-Her work is held in several private and public collections including The Brooklyn Museum, The George Eastman House, The High Museum, The Library of Congress, The Los Angeles County Museum, The Museum of Modern Art and The New Britain Museum, among others.
+Sandi Haber Fifield was born in Youngstown, Ohio in 1956.
+She received her MFA in photography from Rochester Institute of Technology in 1981 and soon thereafter received a New York State Creative Artists Program Grant.
+Her work has been widely exhibited in galleries and museums throughout the United States including The Art Institute of Chicago; The DeCordova Museum; The Museum of Modern Art; The National Museum of American Art; The Oakland Museum; The Southeast Museum of Photography and The St. Louis Museum.

 Since the 1980s, Haber Fifield’s work has explored the visual, psychological and formal possibilities in creating composite pictures, whether it is the layering of images in the analog process of multiple exposure in-camera or by challenging logic and blowing apart the traditional expectation of ordered images on a wall.
 In her monograph After the Threshold (Kehrer, 2013), Haber Fifield portrays a world of fractured ties between images made whole through lyrical free-associative visual reasoning.
 The photographs convey a preset pictorial structure of either three or four images printed on a single sheet of paper.
 Noted photography writer Vicki Goldberg says, “Sandi Haber Fifield’s photographs float on the colors of memory, mood, feeling, and suggestion.
 They combine the indistinctness of memory with the imperfections of photography to produce elusive, incomplete reconstructions of times, events, and sentiments at the far reaches of perception.”